 Samples can be concentrated before application to the column or after isolation if needed.
-It is possible to concentrate samples before and/or after use of the qEV100 column, however Izon offers multiple column sizes to reduce the need for pre-analytical sample concentration.
+It is possible to concentrate samples before and/or after use of the qEV column, however Izon offers multiple column sizes to reduce the need for pre-analytical sample concentration.
 If concentration protocols are needed, please consider the following recommendations:

 Concentration of some sample types may result in the formation of precipitates and protein aggregates, especially for urine samples.
 Concentrated samples should be centrifuged at 10,000 x g for 10 minutes prior to loading onto a qEV column.
 Izon recommends using Amicon® Ultra Centrifugal filters (Merck C7715).
-Centricon Plus-70 and Pellicon Tangential Flow devices.
 Use according to manufacturer's recommendations.